flowerinthenight/20170914-tokyo-mastercloud-presentation/README.md

 ### demoapp

 Run demoapp as native, out to stdout.
+This demoapp is written in Go so a [build environment](https://golang.org/doc/install) is needed.

 ```
 $ cd demoapp